Electromagnetic Modeling of Lossy Materials with a Potential-Based Boundary Element Method: Results

 \section{Results}

 The accuracy of the proposed formulation is validated through comparisons with analytical solutions and an existing field-based BEM formulation: the enhanced augmented electric field integral equation~(eAEFIE) for penetrable objects~\cite{eaefie01,eaefie02}.
 The numerical integration routines in~\cite{gibc} were used for the operators associated with the internal region, to maintain accuracy for highly conductive media.
+Electric and magnetic fields tangential to~$\mathcal{S}$ were obtained as a post-processing step via~$\eqref{Adef}$ and~$\eqref{phidef}$.